 Chips contain carbohydrates in the form of starches.
 Potatoes, which are a common food processed into chips, have among the highest starch content of any food.
 Tortilla chips made from flour and/or corn have less starches but can still increase blood sugar.
 Any time you are consuming carbohydrates, you are consuming foods that increase your blood sugar.

-According to FamilyDoctor.org, controlling carbohydrates is key for diabetics, and it's also a healthy habit for non-diabetics, as well.
+According to FamilyDoctor.org, controlling carbohydrates is key for people who have diabetes, but it's also a healthy habit for people who don't, as well.
 Anywhere from 40 to 60 percent of your daily calorie consumption can safely come from carbohydrates, and this includes chips.
-Carbohydrate consumption increases your blood sugar levels, but doing so in this proportion is generally safe -- as long as, for diabetics, the blood sugar continues to be monitored.
+Carbohydrate consumption increases your blood sugar levels, but doing so in this proportion is generally safe -- as long as, for people who have diabetes, the blood sugar continues to be monitored.

-Many health experts, including the National Diabetes Information Clearinghouse, recommend that diabetics consume baked chips in place of fried chips whenever possible, as fried chips are cooked in fat.
+Many health experts, including the National Diabetes Information Clearinghouse, recommend that people who have diabetes consume baked chips in place of fried chips whenever possible, as fried chips are cooked in fat.
 The concerns regarding fried chips are not related to blood sugar levels.
-Diabetics are at an increased risk of heart disease, so controlling fat intake is as important as monitoring carbohydrate intake.
+People who have diabetes are at an increased risk of heart disease, so controlling fat intake is as important as monitoring carbohydrate intake.

 If you are concerned about your blood sugar levels, or if your doctor has encouraged you to monitor your intake of carbohydrates, you should keep track of your daily diet and try cutting carb consumption to between 40 and 60 percent of your calories.
 Consuming large amounts of carbohydrates over a long period of time has been associated with an increased risk of diabetes.
 Alternatives like soy chips may be better than potato or tortilla chips.